General Rules

 YOU CAN PULL IN A COMBINATION OF 2 MPH CLASSES, OR 2 OPEN CLASSES, OR 1 MPH CLASS AND 1 OPEN CLASS.

-AN ENTRY FEE OF $20.00 PER CLASS WILL BE CHARGED.
+AN ENTRY FEE OF $20.00 HOOK FEE PER CLASS WILL BE CHARGED.

 MPH Classes: